 - Plan for foreseeable obstacles and how you will deal with them

-There are a number of key stages to the planning of a successful negotiation and you’ll find those in my book AND on any NLP Training that I lead.
+There are a number of key stages to the planning of successful negotiation and you’ll find those in my book AND on any NLP Training that I lead.

-One of the keys to successful negotiation is to build effective relationships based on a mutual understanding and respect.
+One of the keys to successful negotiation is to build effective relationships based on mutual understanding and respect.
 Negotiation is about people and communication and NLP brings those two vital components together across a number of skill areas: